Roman Republic

 Stefan Zawadzki (referenced below, at p.
 151) reasonably argued that:

-1. “The Nabonidus Chronicle ... is known is to us, not in its original version, but in a new edition, composed in the new political situation after the fall of Babylon in 539 BC.”
+1. “The Nabonidus Chronicle ... is known is to us, not in its original version, but in a new edition, composed in the new political situation after the fall of Babylon [to Cyrus] in 539 BC.”

 Cyrus is named twice in the surviving parts of the chronicles that record events that occurred before Nabonidus’ demise: